 With such a rich history, there are a number of Spanish-Filipino heritage buildings and monuments around town.
 This gives you an insight into the role the Spanish played in the development of the City.

 This has helped to fuel tourism for those with a thirst for history.

 Cebu City is right in the middle of the Philippines, a very convenient location for a number of reasons.
 This makes it easily accessible from just about anywhere in the Philippines.

 There are approximately 150 nearby islands and islets, so there are plenty of places you can visit a short distance from the city.
 Cebu City has a plethora of hotels and accommodation to suit all budgets and desires.

 2).
 Mactan Island

 With a second terminal opening at the Mactan Cebu International Airport in June, there should be a steady increase in visitors.
-Mactan is very different to Boracay, but is also a great alternative should Boracay be forced into temporary closure.
+Mactan is very different to Boracay but is also a great alternative if Boracay is hard to get a booking for.